Table of Contents Show

 Cancer Research with PDX Models

 The PDX model is here to take over the shortcomings of the previous mouse models.
-The mice used in the PDX models don’t have an immune system, so the human tumour cells implanted in them won’t be attacked by their immune cells.
+The mice used in the PDX models don’t have an immune system, so the human tumor cells implanted in them won’t be attacked by their immune cells.
 This process is called ‘engrafting.’

 The Relevance of PDX Models Today